How Caffeine Timing Affects Your Overnight Recovery

 An endurance athlete used high-caffeine pre-workouts for evening training sessions (6:00 PM).
 Their Whoop recovery scores were consistently in the "Red" (below 33%).
 By switching to non-stimulant pre-workouts containing Citrulline Malate and Beetroot juice for evening sessions, their HRV increased by 15ms on average, and their power output in morning sessions improved by 5% due to better glycogen restoration overnight.

-Stimulant Management Framework
+Stimulant Framework

 Time of Day Recommended Action Metabolic Goal